Improving Sustainability of Agricultural and Food Systems Research Program

 The Improving Sustainability of Agricultural and Food Systems across Key Environmental Metrics Research Program focuses on improving sustainability of agricultural and food systems across key environmental metrics.
-The goal is to understand the benefits and tradeoffs of various measures in agricultural systems and production practices while maintaining the production potential and strengthening overall resilience of the agricultural system towards climate impacts and biodiversity.
+The goal is to understand the benefits and tradeoffs of various measures in agricultural systems and production practices while maintaining the production potential and strengthening overall resilience of the agricultural system towards climate.

 Funded Projects